-From 2004 through 2011 Ecology published estimated ATBA compliance rates as part of their annual VEAT publication.
+From 2004 through 2011, the Washington State Department of Ecology (Ecology) published estimated ATBA compliance rates as part of their annual Vessel Entries and Transits (VEAT) publication.
 VEAT is offered by Ecology in response to public requests for information about commercial vessel traffic in Washington waters.
-There is considerable overlap between the VEAT report and OCNMS's vessel monitoring efforts and the reason the two reports were for a time coordinated.
+There is considerable overlap between the VEAT report and OCNMS' vessel monitoring efforts and the reason why the two reports were once coordinated.
 When OCNMS made significant changes to their monitoring methods, additional documentation was needed.
 This led to the need, starting in 2012, for an independent OCNMS report.
-Both the VEAT (2004-2011) and OCNMS (2012-2016) reports can be downloaded at http://olympiccoast.noaa.gov/protect/mcidentresponse/vesseltraffic.html.
-VEAT reports following 2011 can be downloaded at Ecology's publication page, https://fortress.wa.gov/ecy/publications/.
+Both the VEAT (2004-2011) and OCNMS (2012-2020) reports can be downloaded at the Vessel Traffic Monitoring site.